 You will need to download the latest Chintaro version from the top of this solution.
 The link will open up to our Dropbox account on your web browser.
 Click Download to start downloading the file.

-The file you just downloaded is a zip file containing 4 files.
-The chintaroSQLx.accdb file is the code database and the three ".sql" files are Microsoft SQL Server scripts that must be run before you launch Chintaro.
+The file you just downloaded is a zip file containing several files.
+The chintaroSQLx.accdb file is the code database and the ".sql" files are Microsoft SQL Server scripts that must be run before you launch Chintaro.
 The ChintaroSQLx client (chintaroSQLx.accdb) will usually be installed on the local drive (usually C:\Chintaro) of each PC that will be used to run Chintaro.
 This version is suitable for 32 bit or 64 bit Access databases users.

 Once you have downloaded chintaroSQLx.accdb from the website, copy this file (chintaroSQLx.accdb) to the location of your existing version.
 This is often C:\Chintaro but may not be.
 You can check the location by looking at the properties of the shortcut you usually use to launch Chintaro.
 The location of the Client file in this example is “C:\CHINTARO\chintarosqlx.accdb”.

 Before you launch Chintaro, you must run all of the scripts in the zip file in the SQL Server Management Studio (SSMS) in the order that they are numbered.

 If there are additional scripts in the file, these can be run after the first 2 scripts

 NOTE: Ignore all error messages you receive when running script 1.
 If you get errors with script 3, please run it again and the errors should clear.

 Launching the new version of Chintaro.
 Log in to Chintaro by double-clicking the shortcut file using your normal login details.
 You will see the following login dialogue box: